vukics/cppqed/doc/tutorial.rst

 Parameters
 ^^^^^^^^^^

 In the above, the necessary parameters must be previously defined somewhere.
 Parameters can of course come from several sources, but the alternative I usually find most useful is to have sensible defaults for all parameters, and to be able to override each of them separately in the command line when I actually execute the program with a given set of parameters.
-This allows for a very fine-grained control above what I want to accept as default and what I want to override, and the command line never gets crowded by those parameters for which the default is fine.
+This allows for a very fine-grained control over what I want to accept as default and what I want to override, and the command line never gets crowded by those parameters for which the default is fine.

 This possibility is indeed supported by the framework, cf. :ref:`cpputils_Parameters`.
 Consider the following program: